 For most people, hiccups usually last a few minutes and are not a medical concern.
-However, if your hiccups last longer than two days, they’re considered chronic.
-They’re also referred to as persistent if they last over two days, but end within one month.
+However, if your hiccups last longer than 2 days, they’re considered chronic.
+They’re also referred to as persistent if they last over 2 days, but end within 1 month.

 You may experience exhaustion when they keep you awake most nights.
 Chronic hiccups can also lead to severe weight loss because they can affect your appetite or desire to eat.

-Chronic hiccups are very rare, but they tend to happen more often in men than in women.
-Other people who may have a higher risk of getting chronic hiccups include those who:
+Chronic hiccups are very rare, but people who may have a higher risk of getting chronic hiccups include those who:

 - have recently undergone general anesthesia